saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 With that done, we can move on to the install.

 !!! warning
     IF THAT DOESN’T WORK, DON’T CONTINUE UNTIL IT DOES.
+Saltbox **will not work** if that simple test didn't work.
 Verify your port forwarding setup and try again.
 Verify that your ISP allows this.

 ## Narrated example install